SAREC-Lab/sUAS-UseCases/usecases/supporting/CollectAndAnalyseSample.md

    * 2.1 The user directs the UAV to skip the current waypoint.
    * 2.2 The user leverages the UAVs' onboard camera controls to manually identify an unobstructed route to the water.
 The User either manually flies the UAV through the new route or marks the route for the UAV to perform automatically.

-3. In step 2, the UAV is tasked with collecting an air sample instead of a water sample.
-Step 2 is skipped and the use case continues with step 3.

-4. In step 3, the UAV not only collects a sample (air or water), but performs onboard analysis.
-   * 4.1 The UAV performs onboard analysis of the sample.
-   * 4.2 Targeted pollutants are identified in the sample.
-      * 4.2.1 The UAV dynamically plans a new collection route (e.g., to collect additional samples from the local area).
-	  * 4.2.2 The use case resumes at Step 1 using the dynamically planned collection points instead of preplanned ones.
-   * 4.3 If no pollutants are identified in the sample, then the use case continues with Step 1 using the preplanned collection points.

 [Return to use case list](../../README.md)